 In general, adulthood is defined as a combination of chronological age, known in contemporary times as the age of majority, and the achievement of socially dictated milestones.
 The age of majority differs between countries, but it’s usually between 18 and 21 years old when voting and drinking alcohol are considered suitable adult activities.

 But when it comes to post-secondary education, the term “adult” has a different meaning.
-Adult learners are 25 years old and above, and the cohort typically includes students returning to college and earning their degree or pursuing graduate studies.
-According to the NCES, there are 7.5 million adult learners for the Fall 2020 term.
+Adult learners are 25 years old and above, and the cohort typically includes students returning to college and earning their degrees or pursuing graduate studies.,

 Nearly half of students in colleges and universities are adult learners, too, proof that many Americans value higher education at any age.
 Among undergraduates, 58% held down jobs, over 25% were raising children, and 38% were older than 25.

 Furthermore, the diversity among adult learners is simply because adults are a diverse cohort.
 Many are millennials completing their degree for career advancement, but Baby Boomers are pursuing their lifelong dream.
 Many have lengthy résumés that reflect their rich life experiences, while many are career newbies.
 Many are pursuing their first degree, but some students have already completed multiple degrees.